citelao/aristotheme/README.md

 ## Install

 Typically run a `npm install` and a `bower install`.
-Your Wordpress needs the Meta Box plugin (metabox.io).
-Just install it in the WP dashboard.
+Your Wordpress needs the Meta Box plugin (metabox.io) and Simple Page Sidebars (wordpress.org/plugins/simple-page-sidebars).
+Just install them in the WP dashboard.

 ## Building